Megha-2023/OC_Project_6_UI_JustStreamIT/README.md

 6. Create and populate the project database with `$ python manage.py create_db`
 7. Run the server with `$ python manage.py runserver`

-### To Start Frontend
+### For Frontend

+1. To fetch data from API, axios library needs to be installed in javascript.
-1. From frontend folder, open index.html in the local browser.
+2. From frontend folder, open index.html in the local browser.